“The Concert” by Johannes Vermeer

-As Vermeer’s reputation increased, his work has been copied and stolen which all helped to spread his reputation via the mass-media.
+As Vermeer’s fame increased, his work has been copied and stolen which all helped to spread his reputation via the mass media.
 Han van Meegeren was a 20th-century Dutch painter, who became a master forger and created and sold many new “Vermeers” before being caught and tried.
-In 1971, Mario Pierre Roymans, stole Vermeer’s “Love Letter” from the Fine Arts Palace in Brussels where it was on loan from the Rijksmuseum as a part of the Rembrandt and his Age exhibition.
+In 1971, Mario Pierre Roymans stole Vermeer’s “Love Letter” from the Fine Arts Palace in Brussels where it was on loan from the Rijksmuseum as a part of the Rembrandt and his Age exhibition.
 In 1990, this painting “The Concert” was stolen from the Isabella Stewart Gardner Museum.

 “The Concert” is one of only 34 known works by Vermeer and was stolen in the early morning hours of March 18, 1990.
 Two thieves disguised as Boston police officers gained entry to the museum and stole thirteen works of art.
 The total worth of the stolen pieces has been estimated at $500 million, making the robbery the greatest single property theft in world history.

 Empty frames remain hanging in the museum, both in homage to the missing works and as placeholders for when they are returned.